davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/calibration.py`
 This Python script computes the calibration statistics of the moneyline based and Bradley-Terry based probabilistic prediction methods across each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 Games are grouped by prediction into 10 equally sized bins ([0, 0.1), [0,1, 0.2), etc).
 For each bin, the average winrate of the home team is calculated.
 NA values are replace average winrate if there were no games for the bin.
 For each league, the results are saved to `results/calibration/{league}.csv`.
 The columns of each results file are below.
 - `bin`: Number between 0 and 9, representing the probability bin.
 - `ml_winrate`: Average home team winrate in games where the moneyline based prediction was within the bin.
 - `bt_winrate`: Average home team winrate in games where Bradley-Terry based prediction was within the bin.

 ### `src/analysis/home_predictions_box.py`
 This Python script computes the summary statistics of the moneyline based and Bradley-Terry based probabilistic predictions across each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 For each probabilistic prediciton method, the results are saved to `results/home_predictions/{method}_box.csv`.
 The columns of each results file are below.
 - `league`: League name.
 - `min`: Minimum predicted home team win probability.
 - `q1`: Quartile 1 of predicted home team win probabilities.